-HIV self-sampling kits are available for free for residents aged 16+, of local authorities (councils) that fund Freetesting.hiv.
+HIV home test kits are available free to residents aged 16+ living in local authorities (councils) that fund Freetesting.hiv.
 Please see the list below.
+Note that rapid self-tests are only available to those aged 18+.

-All returned blood samples are tested for HIV.
-Some local authorities have chosen to fund syphilis testing too – this is done with the same blood sample.
+Our rapid self-test kits test for HIV only.
+For lab tests, all returned blood samples are tested for HIV.
+Some local authorities have chosen to fund syphilis lab testing too – this is done with the same blood sample.

 During National HIV Testing Week (usually in February) and other periods of national promotion, the Department of Health and Social Care funds Freetesting.hiv to offer HIV and syphilis tests for people 16+ throughout England.